 Gluten aside, wheat-based products are often heavily sprayed with pesticides, yet the confusing part is many 'gluten-free' products are highly processed and extremely low in fibre and nutrients.

 When shopping for your family, go for products from foods such as quinoa, brown rice, buckwheat, or legumes.
 The best thing to come out of the gluten-free fad is the abundance of readily accessible, high-quality, naturally gluten-free products that have saturated the market.

 QUICK NOTE ON SEASONAL AND ORGANIC

-Many small farmers can’t afford the expensive organic certification yet are just as passionate about their products as they are the environment and our precious ecosystem.
+Many small farmers can’t afford the expensive organic certification yet are just as passionate about their products as they are about the environment and our precious ecosystem.